cvitolo/rnrfa/README.md

 * "categories" = various tags (e.g. FEH\_POOLING, FEH\_QMED, HIFLOWS\_INCLUDED)
 * "altitude" = Altitude measured in metres above Ordnance Datum or, in Northern Ireland, Malin Head.
 * "sensitivity" = Sensitivity index calculated as the percentage change in flow associated with a 10 mm increase in stage at the $Q_{95}$ flow.
+* "lat" = a numeric vector of latitude coordinates.
+* "lon" = a numeric vector of longitude coordinates.

 ## Station filtering
 The same function NRFA_Catalogue() can be used to filter stations based on a bounding box or any of the metadata entries.